40+ Common Job Interview Questions (And How to Answer Them)

 19. “How do you deal with pressure or stress?”

-Example: "I tend to work well under pressure.
-Deadlines are put in place for a reason, and I appreciate an organized flow of work."
+Example: “I tend to work well under pressure.
+I understand that deadlines are put in place for a reason, and I appreciate an organized flow of work.”

 21. “When you're working on multiple projects, how do you keep yourself organized and on track?”

-How to Answer: Employers want to know that you stay on top of things.
-Be ready to explain how you manage your current responsibilities -- whether in a detailed calendar or to-do list or through some kind of organizational service or app.
+How to answer: Be ready to explain how you manage your current responsibilities—whether in a detailed calendar or to-do list or through some kind of organizational service or app.

 22. “Are you comfortable traveling for work?”

-How to Answer: Here, you should be honest.
+Here, you should be honest.
 If the job requires you to be on a plane once a week (or even a month) and that’s just not going to work for you, it’s better to figure that out sooner rather than later.
-There’s no point in pretending you’re cool with spending half your nights in a hotel room if that’s just not going to fly with your family situation (or if you’re just plain not interested).
+There’s no point in pretending you’re cool with spending half your nights in a hotel room if that’s just not going to fly with your home-life situation (or if you’re just plain not interested).

 Example: “Yes, I am comfortable with and enjoy traveling for work.
 I'm already used to traveling a lot for work with my current role.”